verasls/impactr/cran-comments.md

 ## Release summary

 This is a resubmission.
-In this version I have fixed the size of the package tarball to be below 5 MB.
+In this version I have fixed the test failures when running on CRAN machines.

 ## Test environments